Patagonia Frontiers instructed a three-day outreach program in October, 2018 for 13 students studying tourism with the Liceo Rural Cerro Castillo.

-The intent was to share Patagonia Frontier’s experience as an outdoor educator, to strengthen and give sense to content learned in the classroom as well as expanding their vision of the tourist development of the region and how to care, protect and preserve Patagonia’s natural and cultural wealth.
-The program carried out different outdoor learning activities exploring flora and fauna, environmental conservation, sustainable tourism, and basic concepts in glaciology and geography.
+The goal was to share Patagonia Frontiers’ experience as an outdoor education institution, to strengthen and give sense to content learned in the classroom and to expand student’s vision of the development of tourism in the region and how to care for, protect and preserve Patagonia’s natural and cultural wealth.

 What students and teachers had to say:

-“Our Students had the opportunity to visit Patagonia Frontiers and carry out different outdoor learning activities such as flora and fauna, environmental conservation, sustainable tourism, and basic concepts in glaciology and geography.
-We greatly appreciate the willingness of John Hauf, director of Patagonia Frontiers facilitating his facilities, support staff and delivery of knowledge from his sufficient experience as an outdoor educator.
-We believe that these activities are in direct benefit of our students, strengthening and giving sense to content that we develop in the classroom as well as expand their vision of the tourist development of our region and how we must take care, protect and preserve our natural and cultural wealth “
+“Our students had the opportunity to visit Patagonia Frontiers and carry out diverse outdoor learning activities such as classes in flora and fauna, environmental conservation, sustainable tourism, and basic concepts in glaciology and geography.
+We greatly appreciate the willingness of John Hauf, director of Patagonia Frontiers in providing their facilities, support staff and delivery of knowledge from his extensive experience as an outdoor educator.
+We believe that these activities are in direct benefit of our students, strengthening and giving sense to content that we develop in the classroom as well as expanding their vision of the tourist development of our region and how we must take care, protect and preserve our natural and cultural wealth “

-Students trekked and explored an untouched and largely unknown part of wild Patagonia following our signature route - The Gaucho Way.
-It follows traditional routes used by the Gauchos, Chilean cowboys who are friends and neighbors.
+Students trekked and explored an untouched and largely unknown part of wild Patagonia following a portion of our signature route - The Gaucho Way.
+The route follows traditional trails used by the Gauchos, Chilean cowboys who are friends and neighbors.
 On horseback, they herd cattle to market and return to their homesteads with flour, sugar, yerba mate and other sundries.
 The Gaucho Way denotes both their passage through the mountain landscape and their distinctive, gracious culture.

-Day 1: Meet a.m. in Puerto Bertrand, boat to campo, introduction and orientation, settle into sleeping, eating and cooking arrangements, Four hour walk to Marble overlook and return to ranch for evening round table session and debrief of day.
-Students did their own cooking and cleaning.
+Day 1: Meet a.m. in Puerto Bertrand, boat transfer to Patagonia Frontiers’ base, introduction and orientation, settle into sleeping, eating and cooking arrangements.
+Five-hour hike to Marble Overlook with classes en route, followed by a return to the main ranch for evening round table session and debrief of day.
+Students do their own cooking and cleaning.

-Day 2: Morning conversation with local gauchos about what it's been like to work in outdoor education and tourism for so many years.
+Day 2: Morning conversation with local gauchos about what it's been like to work in outdoor education and tourism for so many years within an internationally diverse arrangement.
 Discuss how things have changed over time and where they see the future and what is important for folks coming into the field.
-Full day hike to valley overlook with periodic classes and teachable moments along the way such as creek crossing safety.
-Students prepared dinner then had a campfire on the beach with guitar playing and music.
+Full-day hike to valley overlook with periodic classes and teachable moments along the way.
+The hike begins with a class on creek crossing safety.
+Students prepare dinner followed by a campfire on the beach with guitar playing and music.